jordanmaguire/seed_helper/README.md

 You can override the display of output with the following options:

-- `:prefix`: Pass in a string to prefix the output.
+- `:prefix` Pass in a string to prefix the output.
-- `:suffix`: Pass in a string to suffix the output.
+- `:suffix` Pass in a string to suffix the output.
-- `:color`: Pass in a symbol representing the color your want the ouput to be.
+- `:color` Pass in a symbol representing the color your want the ouput to be.
 The list of acceptable colors can be found in colored gem's [documentation](https://github.com/defunkt/colored/blob/master/lib/colored.rb).

 So, there are three methods of customizing the output of SeedFormatter.